Claisebrook Cove Art Trail

 Continue to follow the stream to the Source and the drinking fountain.
 We realised we had already walked past these at the beginning of our walk along Royal Street from the car.

 The walk took us around two hours but it was a gentle flat walk with lots of interesting things to look at along the way.
-The kids will love the Greenway Stream so at the very least do this part and the Victoria Park section including rolling or sliding down the big slope (take cardboard with you!).
+The kids will love the Greenway Stream so at the very least do this part and the Victoria Park section including rolling or sliding down Cardboard Hill (take cardboard with you!)
 There are plenty of places to stop for a meal or a drink along the way.
 Barbecues are located at Claisebrook Lake and there are plenty of places to sit and enjoy a picnic.